vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

 ### Data representation

-A torrent archive may have one or more files.
-From the point of view of the wire protocol, however, they are all just one big contiguous sequence of bytes.
+A torrent archive may have one or more files but from the point of view of the wire protocol they are all just one big contiguous sequence of bytes.

-This byte sequence is cut up into equal sized _pieces_, usually some multiple of 16 KiB.
-Pieces are further cut up into 16 KiB _blocks_.
+This byte sequence is cut up into equal sized _pieces_, which are further cut up into 16 KiB _blocks_.
 Peers exchange these blocks of data and use them to reassemble the torrent's files.[^block_size]

-Peers can only share with each other the complete pieces they have.
-However, breaking a piece up into blocks enables downloading it from multiple peers, thereby potentially completing it sooner.
+A peer can only share the complete pieces it has.
+However, breaking up a piece into blocks enables downloading it from multiple peers, potentially completing it sooner.
 Once complete, the peer can immediately share it with other peers, even if it does not have all pieces itself.
 This increases availability, a key feature of the protocol.

 A tricky part here is that files are not padded to align with piece boundaries.